 Things to see in town

-If people are staying in Brighton they are mostly in the Ibis.
+If attendees are staying in Brighton they are mostly in the Ibis.
 It is right out in front of the station.
 Only 10 minutes to the sea and less to the venue.

 Our amazing venue.
-Next to the Pavillion with some lovely gardens and next to a small museum and art gallery.
+Next to the Pavilion with some lovely gardens and next to a small museum and art gallery.

 We used to have two.
 Then there was a fire, now there is one.
 It couldn’t be more ‘English Seaside’ if it tried.
 Arcades, average pubs, sunburnt tourists and a funfair.